betterify-in/andromeda-hugo/content/about.md

   enable: true
   subtitle: "Who We Are"
   title: "Hello, We help in <mark>Better</mark> Financial Management"
-  description: "We all at <mark>Betterify</mark> very strongly believe that all business productivity and performance is the result of a strong motivated team of professionals with hands on industry expertise and experience.
-We are a team of professionals with huge industry experience and expertise.
-The key to every business success is a mutual trust."
+  description: "We all at <mark>Betterify</mark> very strongly believe that all business productivity and performance is the result of a strong motivated team of professionals with hands on industry expertise and experience. <marker>We are a team of professionals with huge industry experience and expertise.
+The key to every business success is a mutual trust</marker>."

   image: "images/about/01.jpg"